Nathan Eastwood studied fine Art at Kent Institute of Art & Design 2001-05 and then did his MA at Byam Shaw School of Art from 2008-09.

 Eastwood’s breakthrough showing of his painting ‘Nico’s café’ won him the East London Painting prize (as the inaugural winner).
 As part of the award he went on to enjoy having his first major solo exhibition at the Nunnery Gallery in 2014 and was awarded a generous financial sum of money.
-In this supportive moment he created a new body of work shown for the first time at the gallery.
-As part of the exhibition Eastwood had an In-Conversation with the writer, publisher and curator Matt Price (Anomie publishers).

 “These obsessive, intensely atmospheric and melancholic paintings operate within the conceptual framework of photo-realism, yet the works reveal loose brush marks and surface imperfections such as trapped dust and hair under a seemingly shiny surface.
 In this way the paintings are fictional rather than strictly photo-realistic.”
 My England

 The Artist painting practice refers to these social observations, - yet has subtexts of the UK’s Punk history: think of the Specials ‘Blank Expression’, or Sham 69 ‘I Don’t Wanna’.

 “A new form of politics is emerging, and in ways we haven’t yet noticed.
 The living room has become a voting booth.
 Participation via television in Freedom Marches, in war, revolution, pollution, and other events is changing everything.”
 Jerome Agel

 ABOUT THE ARTIST